What Is Discrimination Law?

 Federal, state, and local laws play a critical role in ensuring that protected classes are protected against all forms of discrimination.

-The Role of Federal and State Anti-Discrimination Laws
+Key Federal Anti-Discrimination Laws

 Federal law creates a baseline of protected classes on which state laws may build additional protections.
 Some key anti-discrimination laws include: